Just 30 years ago, eco-friendly options for imaging weren’t really a thing.

 Established in 1892, the Portland Art Museum (PAM) is the oldest art museum on the West Coast.
 With more than 42,000 works of art on display and 350,000 visitors per year, when it comes to exhibiting great art, the museum’s curators know what they’re doing.

 So when the 40th anniversary of Mount St. Helen came around, PAM’s curators wanted to do something special.
-They decided to open an exhibition displaying various artists’ response to the awesome beauty and power of the volcano.
+They decided to open an exhibition displaying various artists’ responses to the awesome beauty and power of the volcano.

 To form a backdrop for the exhibition, the museum’s curators wanted to mount a 45 by 40-foot wall mural depicting the eruption.
 Of course, they wanted the mural to be recyclable and plastic-free.
 Fortunately, Jeff Smith, ARC’s Branch Manager in Portland, was able to source a polyester peel-and-stick, removable media from a Canadian manufacturer called PhotoTex.